nalbarr/hello-luke-java/README.md

 I will update projects as we pair and as I hear things you are interested that may help in the overall journey.
 So much to learn together !!!

 ## Pedagogy and Context
 There have been 6 major evolutions in the NLA/NA pairing in reverse chronological order.
 I keep notes because I am so interested in how your are learning and how I had to "unlearn" many of my biases in order mentor you.
 What I thought was cool - may have not been for you.
+Possibly, pairing is really co-creation and learning together.

 ### 2018
 - Fall.
 Computer Science Club.
 NLA goes for more leadership and teachers others.
 Sees more opportunity to build tools to help other students interested in CS because he observes "he understands how modern generation learns and what makes a good programmer".
 Going deep on Cloure, Rust !!!
+Independent projects - ...
 - Summer.
 Independent Projects.
 Explore "7 Languages in 7 weeks".
 Exposure to both VM post UIC EVL, KL - Loyola University.
 Explore Scala, Clojure.
 VM/NLA - 3D printing project.
 - Spring.
 Computer Science - AP.
 Java, Python?, Spring project, mentoring other students.